Lanka PM Mahinda Rajapaksa proposes to curb presidential powers amid anti-govt protests | Politics

 Sri Lanka is in the midst of one of the worst economic crises in the country's history due to a crippling forex shortage.

-Protests demanding the resignation of President Gotabaya Rajapaksa and his Sri Lanka Podujana (Peramuna)-led government has intensified as shortages continued and prices soared.
+Protests demanding the resignation of President Gotabaya Rajapaksa and his Sri Lanka Podujana (Peramuna)-led government have intensified as shortages continued and prices soared.

 When the House met on Tuesday, nearly 41 members of the ruling coalition took opposition seats.
 They had declared independence from the ruling coalition.